 Child Care Resources

 The University of Michigan Children's Centers provide our faculty, staff and students with the highest quality early education and care for their children.
 Our professional staff is committed to providing a supportive, challenging and holistic environment for young children enrolled in our programs.
-More information can be found at the Children's Centers main page.
+More information can be found at the Child Care Resources page.

 Elder Care responsibilities often come up unexpectedly and can lead to complications with work and family.
 The Work-Life Resource Center can suggest community resources to help you care for your aging relative, identify counseling services and support groups for caregivers, and guide you to finding housing options for seniors.
 Resources are also available nationwide to assist those who are long-distance caregivers.
 For more information, please visit the Elder Care homepage.